 Simply click the button to request a full information pack including:

-If you have any further questions about choosing The Dower House for your residential care, or to arrange a visit, please call 01962 882848 where one of the team will be delighted to help you.
+If you have any further questions about choosing The Dower House for your care, or to arrange a visit, please call 01962 882848 and one of the team will be delighted to help you.

 Join us for a tour of the house to experience the welcoming, homely atmosphere.
 Book a visit now, we’d be delighted to welcome you.